eblocker/eblocker-docs/icapserver/PatternBlocker.md

   learns the mapping after filtering, i.e. the first result of the filter is NO_DECISION.

+For performance reasons the `AsynchronousLearningFilter` should be used for large filter lists.

 ## Filter List

 Filters for a specific domain (or the wildcard domain `*.*`) are